felixfroehling/Modellauto/README.md

 # Modellauto
-A home project for the electrification and automation of a model car by Felix Fröhling This Project has no specific goal and is just for fun.
+A home project for the electrification and automation of a model car by Felix Fröhling <br />
+This Project has no specific goal and is just for fun.

 Project started on 16.03.2020